SirCypkowskyy/Java-Discord-Gaming-Lobbies-Bot/README.md

 - `/remove-activity` - to remove an activity from your followed activities list
 - `/get-activities` - to show all activities you are following

+For more information, please type `/help` in a channel where the bot is present.

 ## How to run

 ### Docker